1. Make a Decision and Act

 We are lucky to live in an era when the average life expectancy is 80 years.
 It seems like a lot of years, but in the vast scheme of things, 80 years counts for nothing in a world that is over 4.5 billion years old.
 To live our best life, we need to manage our time well.
 It is not about controlling it, as much as it is about teaching us perspective.

-A good exercise is to look at our weekly schedules and make a list of our activities and, measure how much time is spent on each including checking emails, going online and taking breaks.
+A good exercise is to look at our weekly schedules and make a list of our activities and, measure how much time you spend on each, including checking emails, going online and taking breaks.
 When we analyse our ‘time diary’ we can decide if we are happy with how we spend our daily allocation of 24 hours or if we can be more efficient, so that we can achieve a better balance between work and leisure time.